reinaqu/bibtexUtils/README.md

 # Aim
 The aim of the project is twofold:
-(1) Test the jbibtex library to manage BibTex files (2) Create a set of utilities to operate with bibfiles.
+(1) Test the jbibtex library to manage BibTeX files (2) Create a set of utilities to operate with BibTeX files.

 # Utilities